Al0den/tester.nvim/README.md

 end)

---Let the plugin decide filetype, but force direction as horizontal --The plugin treats & as no arguments for the selected parameter vim.keymap.set("n", "<leader>th", function() vim.api.nvim_command("TesterTrash & horizontal") end)
+--Let the plugin decide filetype, but force direction as horizontal --The plugin treats & as no arguments, treated as default setting for the selected parameter vim.keymap.set("n", "<leader>th", function() vim.api.nvim_command("TesterTrash & horizontal") end)